kunalraykar30/Kubernetes_EFK/README.md

 Here, ElasticSearch (Storage)+ Fluentd (Logging Layer)+ Kibana (Visualization) will be used to store, aggregate & visualise logs.
 EFK is being popularly used for logging in K8s.

-Clone the repo and start creating the objecst.
+Clone the repo and start creating the objects.
 #### Please note, Helm charts are not used here.

 > 1) Create namespace - logging.